Custom Boot Camp

 As a learning and development company, we knew that training was the first step to resolving this challenge.

-To accomplish these goals, we created a custom Boot Camp designed around our NextB® methodology to be hands-on, collaborative, and engaging.
+To accomplish these goals, we created a custom Boot Camp designed around our NextB® Learning Framework to be hands-on, collaborative, and engaging.
 We utilized our Course Design Canvas to ensure the training addressed the organization’s specific needs and followed that training with periodic mentoring sessions.

 Throughout the Boot Camp, students experienced storytelling, the ART model of content delivery, games and exercises, visual elements, and progress tracking using gamification.